-Photography and art of black women in the 1960s and 1970s created a new space of recognition.
-These images of black women presented an opportunity to both celebrate and immortalize their contributions, while making clear the necessity of black women’s voices to movements for equality.
+The photography and art of black women in the 1960s and 1970s created a new space of recognition.
+These images of black women presented an opportunity to both celebrate and immortalize their contributions while making clear the necessity of black women’s voices to movements for equality.

-As you walk up the ramp to the Museum’s final history exhibition, A Changing America: 1968 and Beyond, you confront the raised fists of a group of Black Panther women from Sacramento, California.
-They are surrounded by the bright orange of the exhibit’s detailing as part of a larger Black Power mural.
+As you walk up the ramp to the Museum’s exhibition, A Changing America: 1968 and Beyond, you can see the raised fists of a group of Black Panther women from Sacramento, California.
+They are surrounded by the bright orange of the exhibit’s larger Black Power mural.

 The image captures an intense moment of protest.
-These women—Mary Ann Carlton, Delores Henderson, Joyce Lee, Joyce Means, and Paula Hill—represent black women’s voices at the forefront of sociopolitical movements.
+These women, Mary Ann Carlton, Delores Henderson, Joyce Lee, Joyce Means and Paula Hill, represent black women’s voices at the forefront of sociopolitical movements.
 They show the intense political participation that women demonstrated during the 1960s and 1970s.
-This political participation continues strong even to this day.
+This political participation remains strong to this day.

 Women’s participation in the Black Panther Party represents one example of this era’s political participation.
 Women were “tough revolutionaries,” who, by the 1970s, made up nearly two-thirds of the Black Panther Party’s membership.
 The Black Panther Party embraced gender equality in its organization, but there were still issues with “Panther male chauvinism."
 However, many women involved in politics during this era demonstrated the growing realization that women’s voices were integral to sociopolitical progress in the continuing campaign for equal rights.

-Each woman achieved this in a different way.
+Each woman achieved this in different ways.
 Cleaver and Davis opted to work through grassroots and radical organizations, operating within communities where their activism created new educational opportunities and tangible programs for economic change.
-Sanchez, on the other hand, operated in artistic circles through her poetry, which often reflected the unique experiences of black women.
-Language is one of the strands that binds together these three women.
+Sanchez, on the other hand, operated in artistic circles through her poetry which often reflected the unique experiences of black women.
+Language is one of the strands which binds these three women together.
 By employing language structured in a variety of forms, they became advocates for both black women and black communities.

-Kathleen Cleaver was a Black Panther and activist who is currently a Professor of Law at Emory University.
-As an advocate for political prisoners and a frequent lecturer on Black Panthers issues, she continues to campaign for equality today.
+Kathleen Cleaver was a Black Panther and activist who is currently a professor of law at Emory University.
+As an advocate for political prisoners and a frequent lecturer on Black Panthers issues, she continues to campaign for equality.

 Angela Davis was also closely involved with the Black Panthers, although not as a formal member.
 In the above image, she is advocating on behalf of prisoners who were on trial for the murder of a guard at Soledad Prison.

-Both women are educators whose work has enabled others to look more closely at their worlds and then motivate them to take action to change those worlds.
+Both women are educators whose work has enabled others to look closely at their worlds, motivating them to take action and change their own worlds.

 I think the importance of doing activist work is precisely because it allows you to give back and to consider yourself not as a single individual who may have achieved whatever but to be a part of an ongoing historical movement.Angela Davis, spring 1977 Frontline Interview

-Sanchez’s work, though not the same political activism that Cleaver and Davis engaged, demonstrates the connection between language and politics for black women.
+Sanchez’s work, though not political activism like that of Cleaver and Davis, demonstrated the connection between language and politics for black women.
 As a poet in the early 1960s, Sanchez was an integrationist, supporting the view that African Americans could merge into American society.
 She then encountered Malcolm X’s philosophy, which maintained that white America would never truly tolerate black presence.
-Her poetry then moved toward appreciating and celebrating black identity as distinct and independent from white America.
+Her poetry moved toward appreciating and celebrating black identity as being distinct and independent from white America.
 Her work is an integral part of the Black Arts Movement, which saw a blossoming of politically motivated literature, drama, music, and art by black individuals.
-It was also an artistic extension of the Black Power Movement in the late 1960s into the early 1970s.
+It was also an artistic extension of the Black Power Movement of the late 1960s and early 1970s.

-Sanchez made use of language that engaged with the vernacular speech of African American women and the unique challenges they faced as women.
-Her empowerment of these women was an essential part of the rise of black women’s voices in this era.
+Sanchez use of language, particularly the vernacular speech of African American women, was effective in portraying their unique challenges.
+Her empowerment of these women was an essential part of the rise of black women’s voices during this era.

 All poets, all writers are political.
 They either maintain the status quo, or they say, ‘Something’s wrong, let’s change it for the better.’
 That’s what my life has really been about.Sonia Sanchez Conversations with Sonia Sanchez, ed.
 Joyce A. Joyce (University Press of Mississippi, 2007)

-Just as poetry is key to our understanding of black women’s political voice during this era, so are the visual arts.
-Revolutionary by Wadsworth Aikens Jarrell Sr.—currently on display in the exhibition, Visual Art and the American Experience—uses Davis’ image to celebrate and immortalize her contributions during this era.
-Jarrell Sr. created a new image of political iconography by surrounding Davis with words associated with her activism: resist, revolution, black, and beautiful.
+Just as poetry is key to our understanding of black women’s political voice during this era, so too are the visual arts.
+Revolutionary by Wadsworth Aikens Jarrell Sr. uses Davis’ image to celebrate and immortalize her contributions during this era.
+Jarrell Sr. created a new image of political iconography by surrounding Davis with words associated with her activism: resist, revolution, black and beautiful.
 By incorporating these words, the artwork illustrates the rhetoric of the Black Power movement as represented by a black woman.
-As a reflection on Davis’s life, Jarrell Sr.’s artwork shows that language’s political power can also be demonstrated through the medium of visual arts.
+As a reflection on Davis’s life, Jarrell Sr.’s artwork shows that language’s political power can also be demonstrated through visual arts.
 In the painting, Davis’ shirt reads, “I have given my life to the struggle, if I have to lose my life in the struggle, that’s the way it will have to be.”

-Jarrell Sr. was a part of AfriCOBRA, the African Commune of Bad Relevant Artists, which was founded in 1968 to encourage and support black artists and their variety of artistic styles.
+Jarrell Sr. was a part of the African Commune of Bad Relevant Artists (AfriCOBRA), founded in 1968 to encourage and support black artists and their varied artistic styles.
 By creating positive portrayals of black identity, AfriCOBRA complemented the Black Panther and Black Power Movements.
-Known for their “kool-aid” colors, AfriCOBRA artists were unapologetic about the importance of black voices, especially black women’s voices.
-The examples of Davis, Cleaver, and Sanchez reveal the trend of black women’s political voice as iconized in image.
+Known for their “Kool-Aid” colors, AfriCOBRA artists were unapologetic about the importance of black voices, especially black women’s voices.
+The examples of Davis, Cleaver, and Sanchez reveal the trend of black women’s political voice as iconography.

-This theme continues to the present day.
-The Black Lives Matter movement includes an array of black women at the forefront.
+This theme continues today within the Black Lives Matter movement, which includes an array of black women at the forefront.
 It also demonstrates the continuing necessity of movements for equality for African Americans.
-As part of her #1960Now portfolio, photographer Sheila Pree Bright recognizes the similarities between justice movements today and movements of the Civil Rights era.
+As part of her #1960Now portfolio, photographer Sheila Pree Bright shows the similarities between modern social-justice movements and justice movements of the Civil Rights era.
 Bright makes her photography inclusive by incorporating images of movements across the spectrum, including images of protests against the Dakota Pipeline and images of queer and trans activists.

 Whether they are photographs or works of art, images create a memory of certain people and places that we may hold with us forever.
 For black women creating a new space of recognition during the 1960s and 1970s, photography and art presented an opportunity to both celebrate and immortalize their contributions.
 In addition, the presence of similarly styled photographs in our modern era, such as those by Bright, make clear the continuous presence of black women’s voices in political movements throughout time.
 Black women’s voices are a necessary and central aspect of these movements, and their images help to inspire and embolden individuals today.

-Written by Meera White, Summer 2017 Robert F. Smith Fund Intern
+Written by Meera White, Robert F. Smith Fund intern

 Black Power and Black Arts Movements in Dream A World Anew: The African American Experience and the Shaping of America.